 The ransomware that struck the company is known as LockerGoga, a nascent strain that first surfaced in January, according to Norway’s federal cybersecurity agency (NSM in Norwegian).

 In a statement, the company, which had a market cap of over $12 billion last year, said it is “working to neutralize the attack, but so far does not know the full extent of the situation.”

-Kallevik said the company has taken measures to contain and neutralize attack, including switching to a “manual mode” inside numerous plants.
+Kallevik said the company has taken measures to contain and neutralize attack, including switching its industrial control systems to a “manual mode” inside numerous plants.